Tybjerggaard: Early history

+Its history of the estate dates back to the 13th century.
+The first known owner of the estate is Margrethe Jensdatter Sjællandsfar som.
+She is mentioned as the owner in 1235.
+It is likely that she had inherited the estate from her father Jens Sjællandsfar.

 Basse and Godov

 Tybjerggaard was later acquired by Peder Basse.
 His grandson Steen Basse died in 1448 as the last male member of the Basse family.
 His sister Sophie Basse, was married to Peder Godov.
 Steen Basse left Tybjerggaard to the brother-in-law on condition that they would name a son after him.
-Tybjerggaard remained in the Godov family un 1485.
+Tybjerggaard remained in the Godov family until 1485.

 Changing owners

 Over the next centuries, its ownership was generally shared between multiple owners.
 This came to an end when Jacob Andersen Bjørn in the 1490s married Margrete Poulsdatter.
 Bjørn was also the owner of Voergaard and Støvringgaard but died shortly after the wedding.

 After his death Margrethe managed the estates for many years, but she lived mostly at Støvringgård.
 Their son Anders died unmarried in 1536.
 The daughter Dorte Bjørn was married twice—first time to Christopher Hak of Egholm and second time to Oluf Glob of Vellumgård—but there were no children in either marriage After her death in circa 1562 the estate went to her cousin Anne Bjørnsdatter's children.
 The cousin was married to Niels Kaas.
 Tybjerggaard went to their son Bjørn Kaas while his brothers, Niels and Erik Kaas, inherited Støvringgård.
 Bjørn Kaas was also the owner of Staarupgård and lensmann of Vordingborg Castle.
 His son, Gabriel Kaas, ceded Tybjerggaard to Frederik Quitzow in exchange for other property in 1596.
 Quitzow had no children either and Tybjerggaard was therefore passed on to his wife's niece, Pernille Banner, who was married to Esge Krafse.
 Pernille Banner's eldest son, Erik Banner, had bought out his four brothers after their mother's death.

 In 1672, Tybjerggaard was acquired by Ulrik Frederik Gyldenløve.
 A few years later he sold it to Peter Brandt who in turn sold it to the Crown.